Toggle: English / Spanish

 Surgery to correct a varicocele is called varicocelectomy.
 For this procedure:

-- You will receive some type of numbing medication (anesthesia).
+- You will receive some type of numbing medicine (anesthesia).

-- The urologist will make a cut, usually in the lower abdomen, and tie off the abnormal veins.
+- The urologist will make a cut, most often in the lower abdomen, and tie off the abnormal veins.
 This directs blood flow in the area to the normal veins.
+The operation may also be done as a laparoscopic procedure (through small incisions with a camera).

-- You will be able to leave the hospital same day as your surgery
+- You will be able to leave the hospital on the same day as your surgery.

 - You will need to keep an ice pack on the area for the first 24 hours after surgery to reduce swelling.